uchkun-ux/Random-cards-VUE-JS/README.md

 # works
 Cards
-It`s a random cards app use API
+It`s a random cards app use API,
 Regards for Sammy Badriddinov